mozilla/glean/docs/dev/ios/setup-ios-build-environment.md

 5. Run `bin/bootstrap.sh` to download dependencies.
 6. (Optional, only required for building on the CLI) Install [xcpretty](https://github.com/xcpretty/xcpretty): `gem install xcpretty`

-To build the Swift documentation:

-1. Install the latest Ruby: `brew install ruby`
-2. Make the installed Ruby available: `export PATH=/usr/local/opt/ruby/bin:$PATH` (and add that line to your `.bashrc`)
-3. Install the documentation tool [jazzy](https://github.com/realm/jazzy): `gem install jazzy`

 ### Setting up Rust

 Rust can be installed using `rustup`, with the following commands: